HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 ![Image](fanfan.jpg)
 (Above is an image of fan stand.)

-I did not have time to fabrictae it properly but as it is behind the scene it is not visible and does not take away from the experience at all.
-I also put slits in the curtains so that the wind is easily recognisible.
+I did not have time to fabricate it properly but as it is behind the scene it is not visible and does not take away from the experience at all.
+I also cut slits in the curtains so that the wind is easily recognisible.
 I covered the vent in the floor with a scrap of ply wood.
 Although I had to change my original plan multiple times, I am still happy with the overall outcome.

 This interaction is successful and adds another level of immersiveness.
 My project does not just use lights and artificial movement but it also uses natural movement like wind.